 Educator Observer = $50.00 (Access for an educator to observe the course and materials – no student access will be granted)

 **BioBuilder is committed to making our life-changing curriculum accessible for all students.
-We are offering the Idea Accelerator at NO COST to those schools where 50% or more of the student population is eligible for free lunch (as reported on https://www.publicschoolreview.com/).**
+We are offering the Idea Accelerator at NO COST to Title I schools where 40% or more of the student body is eligible for free or reduced lunch (as reported on https://www.publicschoolreview.com/).**

 The Idea Accelerator welcomes all teams, regardless of access to molecular biology laboratory facilities.
 The program is optimized for online, in-person, or hybrid school formats.
 Students will need to complete a registration process, including agreeing to abide by the BioBuilder Online Code of Conduct and following onboarding procedures to access Canvas, the educational platform that houses our Idea Accelerator content.